What Should You Do If The Home Appraisal Value Is Lower Than The Offer Price?

 The appraisal process is one of the last hurdles you’ll encounter on your way to closing, whether you're buying a new home or refinancing your home loan.
 Most home buyers don’t think about the home appraisal much until it’s upon them.
 Or until there’s a problem.

-Here we’ll talk about what to do if your home or the home you’re buying receives a low appraisal.
-We’ll also cover scenarios that occur when an appraisal comes in low, and provide tips for buyers and sellers to navigate this situation.
+We’ll help you understand the impact of a low appraisal and discuss your options if your home or the home you’re buying receives a low appraisal.
+We’ll also cover scenarios that occur when an appraisal comes in low and provide tips for buyers and sellers to navigate this situation.

 Let’s start by breaking down what a low appraisal means.

 What Does A Low Appraisal Mean?

 A “house appraises low” if the value assessed by the home appraiser is lower than the purchase price agreed to between the buyer and seller.
 The home appraisal provides a snapshot of the appraiser’s opinion of the current market value based on similar closed sales in the area.